 BATAK!

 In Bukit Luwang the orangutans and a wife had alluded me, I had been offered an Indonesian Islamic wife and turned it down.
 The two day trek to see the wild orangs I had also turned down due to not being happy with the people.
 'I will wait for the right people.'
+I stated.

 My driver was smiling, he had a good deal, and more room for himself, then the tyre went flat.
 I went for food as the rain began.
 A wayung not catering to vegetarians was at a loss, only one plate of spinach was available.
-Tim tams Indo style, about a quarter the chocolate, a bag of crisps that contained about the equivalent of three chips and some tomato spice sauce and a choco bread roll.
+Tim Tams Indo style with about a quarter the chocolate, a bag of crisps that contained about the equivalent of three chips and some tomato spice sauce, and a choco bread roll.
 Lightening forked and jagged went straight down.
 The gods were angry.
 The window did not wind up and he had to stop and hook it up.
 The heat from the engine I was above came up like a Saab heated seat.
 We were almost in Medan.

-He arrived in Medan at Pinang Baris, but did not want to go to the bus terminal so tried to drop me off in the pouring rain in a puddle to a taxi charging 50,000 rupiah (50k - US$5.50) to get to the terminal in the south, Amplas.
+He arrived in Medan at Pinang Baris, but did not want to go to the bus terminal so tried to drop me off in the pouring rain in a puddle to a taxi charging 50,000 rupiah (50k - US$5.50) to get to the bus terminal in the south, Amplas.
 I refused so he dropped me off at a bus, and was as keen to get my ticket money as I was to get in the van and out of the monsoon downpour.
-He thought I was trying to escape and rushed to the bus door.
+He thought I was trying to escape and rushed to the bus door to block me.
 Paying double did not ensure good service.
 The minibus with benches had a Batak Christian in it who spoke English.
 It started off empty, the roads were clogged with monsoon drenched traffic and it took an hour to get across the town.
-He gave me his life history, poverty as a minibus driver, pregnant girlfriend he could not afford to marry, and only Jesus saved him.
+He gave me his life history - poverty as a minibus driver, pregnant girlfriend he could not afford to marry, and only Jesus saved him.
 I told him to marry his girl, but he said she was 'Catholic not Protestant.'

 'It does not matter, all one, all love,' I preached to him.